Seattle's Child

 The beach

-Most activities that kids like to do on a beach can be done in the rain.
+Most activities kids like to do on a beach can be done in the rain.
 Make sand castles?
 Yup.
 Build driftwood forts?
 Definitely.
 Throw rocks in the water?
 For sure.
 Look for squishy things at low tide?
-Probably better on a rainy day.
+It’s probably better on a rainy day.
 (Without the sun beating down, low tide animals are less in danger of drying out.)
-Another selling point for the beach on a rainy day: you are not troubled by crowds.
-Our low tide guide.
+Another selling point for the beach on a rainy day: you are not troubled by crowds.Ā Visit our low tide guide.

 Hiking